How to Get a School Mobile App (and Get People to Use It)

 - 57% of apps are deleted within 30 days

 It’s not just about having a mobile app; it’s about whether or not people are actually having a positive mobile experience with your brand.
 To create those positive engagements, you need to focus on two major goals: creating a great user experience and building your brand.

 Why do so many apps end up on the chopping block?
 Again and again, we see this turnover tied to a bad user experience.
 In one study, 86% of users said they had deleted an app because it didn’t work well, and 52% of users said a bad mobile experience made them less likely to engage with a company.

 If you want your school's mobile strategy to succeed, your school's mobile app needs a great user experience.
 Without one, your audience probably won’t stick around.

 What goes into a great user experience, you ask?

 People are impatient.
-We used to spend 12 seconds looking at a page, but these days, we’re more likely to click away (or exit an app) in just eight.
+We used to spend 12 seconds looking at a page, but these days, we’re more likely to click away (or exit an app) in just 50 milliseconds, or 0.05 seconds.
 If your audience spends three of those seconds waiting for your school's app to load, you just cut their time of actually looking at your content almost in half.

 That is, if they even stick around.
-According to one survey, 39% of users will stop engaging with your app if it loads too slowly.
+According to one survey, 48% of consumers will delete or stop using an app if they have to wait more than two seconds for it to load.

 People are going to judge your school mobile app’s credibility on how it looks—often in as little as 3.42 seconds.
 If you want your audience to take you seriously, your school mobile app has to look great, right from the get-go.

 So what’s the relationship between how an app looks and how much people trust it?

 One study followed 15 women while they browsed various medical sites, looking for advice and answers as they faced risky medical decisions.
 Researchers found that when the women rejected a site, they usually did so because of its design:

 - Boring web design, especially use of color